Flag of Uruguay

 Annual Growth Rate by Period

-Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
+The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
 The gap between the birth rate (9.9 per thousand) and death rate (9.8 per thousand) has narrowed considerably.
 The population skews older, with 16.1% aged 65 or above and 18.3% under 15, signaling rising dependency ratios.

 1960-1965